 - “This is going to be my best year ever”,

 - “I’m going to exercise more, eat less and just generally be a better person”.

-It is a great notion and one that many people try and stick to.
+It is an excellent notion and one that many people try and stick to.
 But, even I know the shine on the apple wears off quick.
-The biggest thing I discovered last year was that whilst goal setting is important, the ability to build rituals is much more important to long term success and happiness.
+The biggest thing I discovered last year was that goal setting is essential.
+Building rituals are much more critical to long term success and happiness.